-Dennis Broeders is Associate Professor of Security and Technology at the Institute of Security and Global Affairs of Leiden University.
-He is also Senior Fellow of the The Hague Program on International Cyber Security and project coordinator of EU Cyber Direct.
-His research and teaching broadly focuses on the interaction between security, technology and policy, with specific areas of interest in cyber security governance, and emerging technologies.
+Dennis Broeders is Full Professor of Global Security and Technology at the Institute of Security and Global Affairs of Leiden University.
+He is also Senior Fellow of The Hague Program on International Cyber Security and project coordinator of EU Cyber Direct.
+His research and teaching broadly focuses on the interaction between international security, technology and policy, with specific areas of interest in global security, international cyber security governance, and emerging technologies.
 He teaches in the Bachelor program Security Studies and in the master program at the Cyber security Academy.

 Frédérick Douzet is Professor of Geopolitics at the University of Paris 8, director of the French Institute of Geopolitics research team (IFG Lab) and director of the Centre for Geopolitics of the Datasphere (GEODE).
 She is a Commissioner of the Global Commission on the Stability of Cyberspace (cyberstability.org) and is a member of the French Defense Ethics Committee since January 2020.
 In 2017, she was part of the drafting committee for the Strategic Review of Defense and National Security.